 These regulations deal with the transfer from DLA to ADP for adults of working age and those who have reached pension age since April 2013 (when PIP was introduced).

 In Part 4, the regulations also make miscellaneous amendments to the regulations for ADP and CDP.
-SCoSS has corresponded with the Scottish Government on these provisions but has not issued a report.
+When SCoSS appeared before the Committee on 26 May they had yet to consider these in detail.